 the Secretary of the Navy in which they agree to take certain Naval

-Science courses and drills, attend university-taught courses, and
+Science courses, attend university-taught courses, and

 complete three summer training periods.
 The Navy provides tuition, fees,

-textbooks, uniforms, and a monthly subsistence allowance for a
+textbook stipend, uniforms, and a monthly subsistence allowance for a

 maximum of 40 months.
 Scholarship students are selected through national